 The Sheboygan County Dairy Promotion Team is once again pleased to offer Dairy Presentations to the students in your classroom.
-If your classroom has not experienced our dairy presentations in the past, we hope you will invite us to share with your students.
-They have been well received throughout the county.
-We recognize the uncertainty of the issues surrounding the present pandemic.
-How ever we are hoping to once again share fun and important information about Wisconsin's nutritious dairy industry with your students.
+In past years our presentations have been well received throughout the county classrooms.
+We are hoping to share fun and important information about Wisconsin's nutritious dairy industry with your students.
 If you are at all interested and/or have questions about the presentations please contact the appropriate ambassador for your grade.
-We are willing to work with you to make a presentation possible.
+We are willing to work with you to find a time that works for both of us.
 You are welcome to share this information with other instructors at your school.

 Adult and Youth Group Presentations